The Origin, Evolution and Functions of the Human Mind

 .

-1. Origin of the Brain and Mind: A New Energy Cycle leads to Mobility, Sensors, and Signal Processing for Strategy
+1. Origin of the Brain and Mind: A New Energy Cycle leads to Mobility, Sensors, Memory, and Signal Processing for Strategy Formation

-3. The Basic Functions: Thought Sequencing and Focusing, Creativity and Intelligence, Ethics, Personality, Art
+3. The Basic Functions: Thought Sequencing and Focusing, Creativity and Intelligence by combinatorial expansion or recognition, Ethics, Personality, Art

 4. The Abstract or “virtual” Functions: Consciousness, Free Will, “Soul”, Spirituality, Religion